JuCJeff/zendesk-searcher/README.md

 7. Click **Clear** to clear results

 ## Notations
-1. The search results are generated based on exact value matching
+1. The search results are generated based on exact value matching.
-2. The data is directly served through given json files in the backend rather than put in a database for easier setup
+2. The data is directly served through given json files in the backend rather than put in a database for easier setup.

 ## Frontend setup
 ```